TRUE OR FALSE?

 Before we die, the average time that a U.S. individual spends waiting on a red light is three months.

 I read this statistic somewhere when I was a kid.
 At first, it intrigued me.
 Then it scared me.
-But I got over it—I pushed it out of my thoughts, as I deducted that three months had to be an impossible quantity.
+But I got over it—I pushed it out of my thoughts, as I deduced that three months had to be an impossible quantity.
 That’s a quarter of a year of our lives, simply wasted.
 There’s no way that’s true.
 That’s clearly a dumb, fake fact.

 First, let’s get back to our arithmetic days and do some Math to prove a point about these red lights.
 Remember those word problems in school where some first-name guy drives to work and we have to calculate some part of his daily commute?
 Well…here we go.
 Let’s follow Todd for a week.
 (In a non-stalker-ish kind of way.)